 The Colloquium is facilitated through the Anthropolis Chair by IRT SystemX and CentraleSupélec.
 It brings the partners EDF, Engie, Groupe Renault, Communauté d’Agglomération Paris-Saclay, and Nokia Bell-Labs together to work towards human-centred urban mobility.

 The event will be in English only and is free of charge.
-We invite professionals, academics, researchers, policy makers, and students interested in Urban Mobility to join the discussions.
-Due to limitations of the numbers of participants, registration is required.
-Regular updates on the detailed programme and speaker can be found on www.chaire-anthropolis.fr and by signing up to the Chair’s mailing list.
+We invite professionals, academics, researchers, policymakers, and students interested in Urban Mobility to join the discussions.
+Due to the limitation of the number of participants, registration is required.
+To do so, please follow the link at the end of the page.